 A Message from Bishop Malloy:

-January 2023
+January 2024

 Dear Friends in Christ,

-In the Diocese of Rockford, we’ve opted to combine the needs of the local and universal Church into three separate appeals held throughout the year.
-The National Appeal is the first of these in 2023.
-This appeal directly benefits the Catholic elementary schools throughout the diocese, which have a key role in developing the future of our Church – some students attending these schools will become our future priests and religious.
-These funds also help to support the retired priests’ pension program for our 40 retired diocesan priests, many of whom still faithfully serve our parishes.
+Your prayerful consideration of this year’s 2024 National Appeal in the Diocese of Rockford is appreciated.
+Taking place January 13-14, this annual collection is an opportunity to support local and national efforts to share the Gospel.
+In the Diocese of Rockford, we combine the needs of the local and universal Church into three separate appeals held throughout the year.
+The National Appeal, in January, is the first of these in 2024.
+This appeal directly benefits the Catholic elementary schools throughout the diocese, which prepare our future families to keep the faith.
+Appeal funding also supports the retired priests’ pension program for our 38 retired diocesan priests, many of whom still faithfully serve our parishes.

 Sincerely yours in Christ,